pabloazurduy/pabloazurduy.github.io/_posts/2023-11-05-relaxation.md

 This usually ends up with you explaining to the stakeholders that "this is not a mathematical problem but an __expectations problem__".
 Luckily you might end up having an agreement that __not all constraints hold the same level of "importance"__.
 Some constraints might be relaxed, while others cannot, and you may need to adjust your model accordingly (to make it feasible).

-However there are "mathematical" ways to relax constraints using some business perspective, let's talk about them.
+Luckily for us, there are "mathematical" ways to relax constraints using some business perspective, let's talk about them.
 ## The "easy-to-implement" solutions

 On the open source world, you usually have a very limited amount of solvers and among those the most frequent alternative it's to use ["Elastic Constraints"][2] ([tutorial][3]) or ["relaxation via objective function penalization"][12].